Sat Feb 01 2020 15:21:59

 After your pet has passed you may take them home for burial, or we can make arrangements for cremation.
 Options include:

-When you choose individual cremation, Pet Rest ensures that your pet is the only pet cremated at that time.
-A human-grade stainless steel identification tag is attached and sent with the ashes.
+When you choose individual cremation, Forever Above ensures that your pet is the only pet cremated at that time.
+A personalized identification tag is attached and sent with your pet.
 This step allows us the assurance of accurate returns.
-The most important factor in this assurance is our relationship with Pet Rest.
-This is a family-owned company, the premier pet crematory in Indiana for over 30 years.
+The most important factor in this assurance is our relationship with Forever Above.
+This is a family-owned company and local memorial center.

-The remains are returned in a navy and gold container unless you prefer a more decorative option.
-You can view urn, container, and memorial options at the Pet Rest website.
-Petrestinc.com
+The remains are returned in an urn of your choice.
+You can view urn, container, and memorial options at the Forever Above website. foreverabovepetcremation.com

 Communal cremation means that multiple pets will be cremated at the same time.
 This option is preferred by clients who choose to not have the cremains returned.
-These remains are then placed in the Pet Rest memorial rose garden.
+These remains are then lovingly spread in a flowing stream on Dr. Hermann's (DVM) farm in Sheridan, IN.

 What if my pet doesn’t like coming to the vet?